2gatherproject/decentralized-social-apps-guide/README.md

 * [CACAO](https://github.com/ceramicnetwork/cacao) - Chain-agnostic Object Capabilities (OCAP), created using EIP-4361 (or similar for other blockchains), as an [IPLD](https://github.com/ipld/ipld) object.
 Can work on content addressable storage like IPFS.
 * [Circom](https://github.com/iden3/circom) - a novel domain-specific language for defining arithmetic circuits that can be used to generate zero-knowledge proof, with available compiler.
 * [Dat](https://www.datprotocol.com/) - A mutable, identity addressed file/data sharing protocol
 * [DIDComm](https://github.com/decentralized-identity/didcomm-messaging) - The purpose of DIDComm Messaging is to provide a secure, private communication methodology built atop the decentralized design of DIDs (see below).
 Intended to work over any transport.
+Here is an official working [demo](https://github.com/decentralized-identity/didcomm-demo).
 * [Enigma](https://enigma.co/) - Secure "secret contract" protocol extended from Ethereum.
 Founders of [Secret Network](https://scrt.network/)
 * [Ethereum blockchain](https://www.ethereum.org/)
 * [Farcaster](https://github.com/farcasterxyz/protocol) - Farcaster is a community-created protocol for building decentralized social applications.
 Developers can use Farcaster to build new, decentralized social networks, letting the protocol deal with the hard problems of managing user identities and data.
 Users can create a new account that they control and sign up to use any of these applications.
 Users are always in control of their data and identity and can switch freely between applications.